Skip to main content

 Septic tanks and Private Sewage Treatment Systems

-• New discharges: Systems less than 2 years old or not yet in use (for example, if you're still in the planning stage of building a house or business).
+• Discharge from a treatment system that is less than 2 years old or not yet in use (for example, if you're still in the planning stage of building a house or business).
+We refer to a discharge from these systems as a new discharge.

 Registering a new discharge